Whale causes postponement of Matariki fireworks over Wellington Harbour

-The whale that's been attracting attention in Wellington Harbour has stolen the show, causing the postponement of the Matariki Sky Show until next weekend.
+The whale that's been attracting attention in Wellington Harbour has stolen the show, causing the postponement of tomorrow's Matariki Sky Show until next weekend.

 Wellington's acting Mayor, Jill Day, said the postponement call was made this afternoon following advice from the Department of Conservation and mana whenua amid concerns over public safety on the water.